truenas/middleware/docs/developer/roadmap.rst

   * Jail-based app system
   * base development instance on github, forked to create new apps.
-  * Manual Jail creation will not be brought back
+  * Manual Jail creation will probably not be brought back in this milestone;
+    see FreeNAS 10 SU
   * iX will provide signed and well tested jails for the most needed or ix-relevant apps
   * user contibuted apps will be scraped from github and have no signing